-Total payment for your participation in this research will be as follows, depending on the length of enrollment.
-You are scheduled to be enrolled for months.
-You are required to provide a valid social security number in order to receive your first payment.
+Total payment for your child's participation in this research will be as follows, depending on the length of enrollment.
+Your child is scheduled to be enrolled for months.
+Your child is required to provide a valid social security number in order to receive his/her first payment.

-- 1. After you have been enrolled in the study, (the vehicle has been prepared for our study and you have completed the enrollment process, including the online questionnaires), you will receive \$100 via check or direct deposit.
-This initial payment covers months one through four of your participation in the study. - 2.
+- 1. After your child has been enrolled in the study (the vehicle has been prepared for our study and your child has completed the enrollment process, including the online questionnaires), your child will receive \$100 via check or direct deposit.
+This initial payment covers months one through four of your child's participation in the study. - 2.
 A second payment of \$100 via check or direct deposit will be received after the 6th month of participation.
-This payment covers months five through eight of your participation in the study. - 3.
+This payment covers months five through eight of your child's participation in the study. - 3.
 A third payment of \$133 via check or direct deposit at the end of the 8th month (this is an enrollment bonus, prorated from \$200 for every 12 months of enrollment). - 4.
-If your enrollment extends beyond 8 months, you will receive an additional payment via check or direct deposit every 4 months.
-This payment will be \$42 for each month over the minimum 8 month enrollment period (this includes the monthly payment of \$25 plus a \$17 per month prorated bonus). - 5.
-After your enrollment is complete, and after you return to CUBRC to have the system removed from the vehicle and complete a few final questionnaires, you will receive any final payment due via check or direct deposit.
-This final payment will be \$42 for each month or partial month since your previous payment (this includes the monthly payment of \$25 plus a \$17 per month prorated bonus).
+If your child's enrollment extends beyond 8 months, he/she will receive an additional payment via check or direct deposit every 4 months.
+This payment will be \$42 for each

+- month over the minimum 8 month enrollment period (this includes the monthly payment of \$25 plus a \$17 per month prorated bonus). - 5.
+After your child's enrollment is complete, and after he/she returns to CUBRC to have the system removed from the vehicle and completes a few final questionnaires, your child will receive any final payment due via check or direct deposit.
+This final payment will be \$42 for each month or partial month since your child's previous payment (this includes the monthly payment of \$25 plus a \$17 per month prorated bonus).

-If you discontinue your participation before the eight month minimum enrollment, by your own choice, because the vehicle owner decides to withdraw their vehicle, or because you are asked to leave by someone on the study team, you will be paid \$25 for every month of participation in the study (for payment purposes, a partial month at the conclusion would be considered a full month).
-You will not receive any bonus amounts unless you complete the minimum eight months of participation.
-If you discontinue your enrollment after eight months, for any reason, your payment will be as described in items 1-5, above.
+If your child discontinues participation before the eight month minimum enrollment, by his/her own choice, because the vehicle owner decides to withdraw their vehicle, or because he/she is asked to leave by someone on the study team, your child will be paid \$25 for every month of participation in the study (for payment purposes, a partial month at the conclusion would be considered a full month).
+Your child will not receive any bonus amounts unless he/she completes the minimum eight months of participation.
+If your child discontinues enrollment after eight months, for any reason, his/her payment will be as described in items 1-5, above.